instagibbs/bolts/XX-eltoo-peer-protocol.md

 Note that once the recipient of an HTLC offer receives a `update_signed` message, the new offers may be forwarded immediately as the update and settlement transactions can be signed locally and broadcasted at any point.
+Even if the counterparty has not received `update_signed_ack` in return, in case of the previous update tranaction being broadcast, the `update_signed` recipient is able to over-spend with the adequate state.

 #### Requirements